On geometrically transitive Hopf algebroids: Introduction

-Transitive groupoids are also characterized by the fact that any two objects are isomorphic, equivalently a groupoid with only one connected component, a \emph{connected groupoid} in the terminology of \cite{Higgins:1971}.
-From the geometric point of view, that is for presheaves of groupoids, this means that any two objects are locally isomorphic in the fpqc topology, see \cite[Proposition 3.3]{Deligne:1990}.
-At the level of Hopf algebroids, this property can be directly expressed in terms of faithfully flat extensions (see Definition \ref{def:1} below), which in turns characterizes GT Hopf algebroids, as we will see, in the sequel, by using elementary (algebraic) arguments.
+Transitive groupoids are also characterized by the fact that any two objects are isomorphic, or equivalently: a groupoid with only one connected component, or \emph{connected groupoid} in the terminology of \cite{Higgins:1971}.
+From the geometric point of view, that is, for presheaves of groupoids, this means that any two objects are locally isomorphic in the fpqc topology, see \cite[Proposition 3.3]{Deligne:1990}.
+At the level of Hopf algebroids, this property can be directly expressed in terms of faithfully flat extensions (see Definition \ref{def:1} below), which in turn characterizes GT Hopf algebroids with nonempty character groupoids, as we will see in the sequel by using elementary (algebraic) arguments.
+Our methods, in fact, lead us also to recover other results on equivalences of categories stated in \cite[\S 3.5]{Deligne:1990} (see the paragraph after Theorem \ref{thm:AI}).

-It is then from their own definition that GT Hopf algebroids can be viewed as natural algebro-geometric substitute notion of transitive abstract groupoids.
-However, still several characterizations of transitive groupoids which, up to our knowledge, are not known for GT Hopf algebroids.
-In the following, we describe the two most notably of these characterizations.
+From their very definition one can then see that GT Hopf algebroids can be understood as a natural algebro-geometric substitute of transitive groupoids.
+Under this point of view, it is reasonable to expect that most of the properties or characterizations of transitive groupoids could have an analogous counterpart at the level of GT Hopf algebroids.
+However, apart from the basic definition, there are still several characterizations of transitive groupoids which, up to our knowledge, are not known for GT Hopf algebroids.
+In the following, we describe the two most interesting of these characterizations.